headwirecom/aem-ide-tooling-4-intellij/Readme.md

 Can be found on our [Wiki Page](https://github.com/headwirecom/aem-ide-tooling-4-intellij/wiki)

+#### Attention:

+There is a problem with the release of 0.7.0 where the test if the current connection had changed brings up too many warning dialog boxes.
+We are working on a fix but for now the only fix is to delete 0.7.0 and install 0.6.4.9.
+If you encounter any issues please report them in the **Isuees** section so that we can fix them quickly.

 #### Current Branch:

 The latest code can  be found in the **master** branch.

 #### Updates:

+**0.7.1** (not released yet):
+* Fixed an issue where the Plugin tried to connect to the repository during incremental deployment even when the connection was stopped

 **0.7.0**:
 * Forced Deployment will Purge Cache first so that both have the same effect locally